 #NoDAPL brought the fight to protect Indigenous homelands into the spotlight.
 Now that the gathered crowds have returned home and the Dakota Access pipeline has been constructed, many are wondering how they can continue to support Indigenous resistance and stem the tide of catastrophic environmental decline.
 What many have learned is that Standing Rock was one of MANY flashpoints of Indigenous resistance.
-It was not the first fight against the ravages oil and gas, nor will it be the last.
+It was not the first fight against the ravages of extractive industry, nor will it be the last.
 We urge you to continue to turn your attention to Indigenous re-occupations of territory by following the #Unistoten Clan’s fight against the proposed Coastal Gaslink pipeline.

 The Unist’ot’en camp is a re-occupation of traditional territories, and a space of Indigenous healing and renewal.
 Through this re-occupation, the Unist’ot’en Clan of the Wet’suwet’en Nation have blocked numerous proposed pipelines, protecting the land and water for the use of their people and for generations to come.